Semi-Classical Spin Hydrodynamics in Flat and Curved Spacetime: Covariance, Linear Waves, and Bjorken Background: Introduction and summary

 Furthermore, we study the thermodynamic stability by assessing the Gibbs stability criterion \cite{Hiscock:1983zz,Gavassino:2021cli}, which relies on maximizing entropy subject to conserved charges.
 However, when applied to semi-classical spin hydrodynamics, it encounters limitations.
 Specifically, we demonstrate that truncating the hydrodynamic equations at first order in $\hbar$ results in stability conditions that pertain exclusively to the fluid sector.

 The Bjorken flow \cite{Hwa:1974gn,Bjorken:1982qr} has long been employed as a simple toy model for heavy-ion collisions in various contexts, including spin hydrodynamics theories derived from classical kinetic theory and entropy current analysis \cite{Florkowski:2019qdp,Wang:2021ngp,Wang:2024afv}.
 Here, we study semi-classical spin hydrodynamics within the conformal Bjorken flow background.
-For this purpose, we revisit the consequences of conformal invariance in spin hydrodynamics, previously explored in Ref.\ \cite{Singh:2020rht}, postulating that it applies only in the classical limit where $\hbar \to 0$.
-Using the attractor solution for the fluid sector, we derive the evolution of the spin potential and demonstrate that, even in this nonlinear regime, its relaxation timescale closely mirrors the damping of spin waves in a hydrostatic background.
+For this purpose, we revisit the consequences of conformal invariance in spin hydrodynamics, previously explored in Ref.\ \cite{Singh:2020rht}. {Contrary to the conclusions of Ref.\ \cite{Singh:2020rht}, which argued that conformal invariance requires a traceless energy-momentum tensor and a totally antisymmetric spin tensor---effectively eliminating pseudo-gauge freedom---we show that such constraints are not necessary.
+We postulate Weyl covariance of the conserved charge currents and derive the resulting transformation laws.
+Our findings are consistent with the variational approach of Ref.\ \cite{Gallegos:2022jow}.
+Assuming that conformal symmetry holds only in the classical limit $\hbar \to 0$, we employ the attractor solution for the fluid sector to derive the evolution of the spin potential.
+We demonstrate that, even in this nonlinear regime, its relaxation timescale closely tracks the damping of spin waves in a hydrostatic background.}